My Sweet Fat Valentina: Characters

 Juan Angel Villanueva - he's Olimpia's husband, father to Orestes, Pandora, Ariadna and Aquiles.
 He's brother to Valentina's dead father Luis Felipe (Luis Felipe was killed by Olimpia, his sister in-law).
 So he's Valentina's uncle.
 He loves his niece and his children but he's been such a busy man that he's failed to see Olimpia's true face.
 Recently he's realized that Tza Tza "SaSa" has been in love with him all of her life.

 Tza Tza "Sasa" Lanz - she's Valentina's aunt, her sister Eva Lanz was killed by Olimpia.
-She's a very loving person whose only family is Valentina and she'll do anything for her.
-She owns "la pension" - it's a large modest home that has over 5 rooms.
-She rents them out but she's so nice she takes in people who can't pay and finds herself in financial debt.
+Her only family is Valentina.
+She owns "la pension," a large modest home that has over 5 rooms.
+She rents them outand also takes in people who can't pay and finds herself in financial debt.

 Franklin Carreño - he's an honest cop who fell in love with Valentina from the moment he first met her.
 He sees her inner goodness and he gets very upset when people try to take advantage of her sweetness.
 He's suspected for a while that Orestes might feel more for Valentina than mere friendship.
 He agrees to date Valentina at her request so people would stop teasing her about being in love with Orestes.
 While in their fake relationship, he really falls in love with her and breaks it off when he knows he's being used.
 Still, he defends Valentina.
 One drunk night ends him in bed with Chiqui - that will begin their relationship.
 He's also investigating Eva's death (Valentina's mother).

 Chiquinquirá "Chiqui" Lorenz Rivero de Villanueva Villain - she's Orestes girlfriend and best friend to Ariadna.
 She's beautiful, rich, arrogant and completely in love with Orestes.
 Upset at Valentina for taking Orestes away she gets seriously drunk and ends up bed with Franklin.
 This starts her metamorphosis and her romance with Franklin.
 Her parents are Lorenzo Lorenz and Carmela "Muñeca" Lorenz - recently she found out that her mother who is good and honest is not really her mother and she's a product of an affair her father had and "Muñeca” adopted her as her own daughter.

 Pandora Villanueva Mercouri - she's the third child of Olimpia & Juan Angel.
 She's very close to Aquiles, her brother.
 Pandora saw at the age of 6 her mother kill her uncle Luis Felipe and that has traumatized her.
 She has 'episodes' of lunacy where she starts screaming and struggling.
 For this reason she's considered the weird one in the family.
 She thinks she's doomed to suffer in life and never find happiness because she let her uncle get killed.
 This all changes when she meets and falls in love with the honest cop Jordi - much to her mother's distaste.